brown-band/website/pages/scripts/1979-1980/fall/princeton.md

 Once upon a time, there was a handsome young prince who was in love with a young maiden who lived in a castle across the way.
 Her father, the evil wizard, had surrounded the castle with an enchanted briar patch.
 The young prince whipped out his sword in order to penetrate the bush.
 Wait a minute!
 Who wrote this?

 This time we’ll tell something we know is clean.
 Little Red Riding Hood was skipping through the woods with her basket full for goodies for Grandma.
 When she got there, the wolf was disguised in the old lady’s clothes.
-"My what big teeth you have, Grandma!"
+“My what big teeth you have, Grandma!”
 Little Red exclaimed innocently.
-"The better to eat you with." :sd[Pause] Oh well, maybe next week. :sd[While each story is being read, the Band skips in and out of the word "SMUT"].
+“The better to eat you with.” :sd[Pause] Oh well, maybe next week. :sd[While each story is being read, the Band skips in and out of the word “SMUT”].

-The Band tries to clean up its act, forms a bar of Ivory Soap, 99 44/100 % puerile, and plays "Mission Impossible."
+The Band tries to clean up its act, forms a bar of Ivory Soap, 99 44/100 % puerile, and plays “Mission Impossible.”

 :sd[The Band forms a rectangle with 99 in the middle changing to a 69, in spirit with the show].